Ingrid Tarrant

-Ingrid Dupre Tarrant (born 15 October 1954) is an English television personality and former wife of Chris Tarrant.
+Ingrid Dupre Tarrant (born 15 October 1954) is a British television personality and former wife of Chris Tarrant.
 She has appeared on such programmes as TV Mail, Wish You Were Here? and This Morning.
 She has also appeared on a special version of What Not to Wear where she received a makeover from fashion advisors Trinny and Susannah.

-She had two children with her first husband, Tony Walsh; Dexter and Fia, and two with her second husband Chris Tarrant; Sammy and Toby.
-After her marriage collapsed in 2006, she received much media attention, and she has since gone on to appear in a number of British reality television programmes which include The Race, The Verdict, Deadline and Celebrity Coach Trip partnered with friend Carol Harrison.
+She had two children with her first husband, Tony Walsh, and two with her second husband Chris Tarrant, including Toby.
+After her marriage collapsed in 2006, she received considerable media attention, and she has since gone on to appear in a number of reality television programmes which include The Race, The Verdict, Deadline and Celebrity Coach Trip partnered with friend Carol Harrison.

-Tarrant appears regularly on GB News on shows such as Neil Oliver Live, and most notably Mark Dolan Tonight on a weekly basis.